makohda/IDRC_first_step_course_2018/README.md

 Let's check allele frequencies of known mutations.
 `$ cat clinvar_20180729.ARHSP_OMIM.avoutput2.hg19_multianno.exonic.txt | ./tableview_darwin_amd64 --header`

 As you can see, most of known pathogenic mutations are less frequent than 0.001 (0.1%).
-So, I used this threshold in previous steps.
+So, I used this threshold in the previous steps.
 Minor Allele Frequency is the only one data which generated by observing mass populations, not by predicting.
 This is important fact for filtering steps.
 Now, available genetic resources being bigger and bigger.
-If you could handle such a data, you can get clearer results.
+If you could handle such data, you can get clearer results.
 So, some skills for data handling/analyses/visualizing are required.

 From here, we will follow How the known mutation data was generated.
 I used ClinVar data here.